Which Celebrity Bride Are You? Here Comes the Quiz!

 8-12:

 All of a sudden we woke up one day and Instagram informed us that Amy Schumer was married.
 Enough planning went into the super-secret nuptials at an oceanfront Malibu estate to get her beloved dad across the country and have Jennifer Lawrence in attendance.
-But aside from the Monique Lhuillier gown she tried on and went with, one and done, Schumer's big prep move was simply falling in love with chef Chris Fischer, whom she'd known for barely a year and got involved with not too long after her previous relationship ended.
-But vive la whirlwind romance!
+But aside from the Monique Lhuillier gown she threw on, Schumer's big prep move was simply falling in love with chef Chris Fischer, whom she'd known for just under a year and got involved with not too long after her previous relationship ended.
+But vive l' whirlwind romance!

-For their honeymoon, they ate their way through Italy and asked Instagram followers for recommendations.

 Ben Birchhall/pool photo via AP